Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Support Vector Machines in -norm Reproducing Kernel Banach Spaces for

-\begin{remark} In this section, the support vector machines can be computed by not only the specific loss function as hinge loss but also another general loss functions such as least square loss, $p$th power absolute distance loss, logistic loss, Huber loss, pinball loss, $\epsilon$-insensitive loss, etc. The regularization function can be also endowed with various formats, for example, $R(r):=\sigma r^{m}$ with $\sigma>0$ and $m\geq1$. \end{remark}
+\begin{remark} In this section, the support vector machines can be computed by not only the hinge loss function but also general loss functions such as least square loss, $p$th power absolute distance loss, logistic loss, Huber loss, pinball loss, and $\epsilon$-insensitive loss.
+The regularization function can also be endowed with various forms, for example, $R(r):=\sigma r^{m}$ with $\sigma>0$ and $m\geq1$. \end{remark}

-In the solving processes, Theorem~\ref{t:RKBS-opt-rep} will be employed.
-Hence, we need additional conditions of the linear independence of the right-sided kernel set $\Kset_{K}'$ of $K$.
-Typical kernels always assure the linear independence everywhere, e.g., the continuous symmetric positive definite kernels.
-In Section~\ref{s:RepThm}, we require $\Kset_{K}'$ to be linear independent such that arbitrary data points $X$ are well-posed in Theorem~\ref{t:RKBS-opt-rep}.
-But, if the data points $X$ are already given in the practical implementations, then we only need to check the linear independence of $\left\{K(\vx_k,\cdot):k\in\NN_N\right\}$ that still guarantees the theoretical results of Theorem~\ref{t:RKBS-opt-rep}.
+In the solving processes, Theorem~\ref{t:RKBS-opt-rep} is employed.
+Hence, we need additional condition of the linear independence of the right-sided kernel set $\Kset_{K}'$ of $K$.
+Special kernels always ensure the linear independence everywhere, for example, the continuous symmetric positive definite kernels.
+In Section~\ref{s:RepThm}, we require $\Kset_{K}'$ to be linearly independent such that arbitrary data points $X$ are well-posed in Theorem~\ref{t:RKBS-opt-rep}.
+But, if the data points $X$ are already given in practical implementations, then we only need to check the linear independence of $\left\{K(\vx_k,\cdot):k\in\NN_N\right\}$ that guarantees the theoretical results of Theorem~\ref{t:RKBS-opt-rep}.

-\begin{theorem} Let $1<p,q<\infty$ and $p^{-1}+q^{-1}=1$.
-Suppose that $K\in\Leb_0(\Domain\times\Domain')$ is a generalized Mercer kernel, and that its expansion sets $\Sset_K$ and $\Sset_K'$ satisfy the assumption (A-$p$).
-Further suppose that the right-sided kernel set $\Kset_K'$ is linear independent.
-Given the pairwise distinct data points $X\subseteq\Domain$ and the associated data values $Y\subseteq\RR$, the regularized empirical risk $\svm_p$ is defined in the equation~\eqref{eq:svm-p-RKBS}.
-If the loss function $L$ and the regularization function $R$ satisfy the assumption~(A-ELR), then the support vector machines
+\begin{theorem} Given any pairwise distinct data points $X\subseteq\Domain$ and any associated data values $Y\subseteq\RR$, the regularized empirical risk $\svm_p$ is defined as in equation~\eqref{eq:svm-p-RKBS}.
+Let $1<p,q<\infty$ such that $p^{-1}+q^{-1}=1$, and let $K\in\Leb_0(\Domain\times\Domain')$ be a generalized Mercer kernel such that the expansion sets $\Sset_K$ and $\Sset_K'$ of $K$ satisfy assumption (A-$p$) and the right-sided kernel set $\Kset_K'$ is linearly independent.
+If the loss function $L$ and the regularization function $R$ satisfy assumption~(A-ELR), then the support vector machines

 has a unique optimal solution $s_p$, which has the representation